 3. Garam Masala & Star Anise

-Star Anise is the seed pod that comes from the fruit of a Illicium verum plant native to Vietnam and southwest China.
-It’s quite sweet in taste and is one of the main ingredients in Chinese 5 spice.
+Star Anise is quite sweet in taste and is one of the main ingredients in Chinese 5 spice.

 Mixing Garam Masala and star anise together is the simplest way to create your own Chinese 5 spice mix!
 Just make sure the garam masala you use has fennel seeds included too, as not all do.

-For 1 teaspoon of your own Chinese 5 spice mix, fill the teaspoons 3/4 full of garam masala and the remaining 1/4 with star anise.
+For 1 teaspoon of your own Chinese 5 spice mix, I fill a teaspoon 3/4 full of garam masala and the remaining 1/4 with star anise.

 4. Baharat (Lebanese 7 Spice)

-Baharat has warm and earthy notes, it’s slightly sweet and is not too spicy making it a great Chinese 5 spice powder substitute.
+Baharat has warm and earthy notes, it’s slightly sweet and is not too spicy.
 However, I would prefer using a mix of garam masala and star anise as the paprika in this dish creates a slightly different flavour.

 5. Ras El Hanout